wustl-data/rooster-cogburn/docs/exercises/env-setup.md

     4. When VS Code opens, it should prompt you to open the folder in a Dev Container.
 Accept the prompt and wait for the container to build.
 This may take a few minutes the first time.
 If you miss the prompt, you can open the command palette (Ctrl+Shift+P) and search for "Reopen in Container".

-## Switch to the `hw0-upstream` branch and create a `hw0` branch
+    5. Switch to the `hw0-upstream` branch and create a `hw0` branch

         1. Run `git branch -a` to list all of your remote and local branches. `remotes/origin/hw0-upstream` should be listed.
-2. Create a local version of the `hw0-upstram` branch and switch to it.

-    Run `git switch -t origin/hw0-upstream` to create and switch to the contents of the upstream branch.
+        2. Create a local version of the `hw0-upstream` branch and switch to it by running `git switch -t origin/hw0-upstream` to create and switch to the contents of the upstream branch.
+The `-t` flag sets the version of the branch in your `origin` repository as the tracking branch for your local branch.
+This means that when you run `git pull` or `git push` without specifying a branch, git will know which branch to pull from or push to, and the remote tracking branch is also the version of the branch that your local version is compared to when you run `git status`.

+## Create `hw-0` branch

 Now, run `git switch -c hw0` to create a new branch named `hw0` off of your current branch and switch to it.
 The `-c` part of the command is the `create` flag for the `git switch` command.
 Finally, run `git push -u origin hw0` to push the branch to your origin (private) repo.
-The `-u` flag sets the upstream branch for your local branch, so that you can use `git pull` and `git push` without specifying the branch name.
+Similarly to `git switch`'s `-t` flag, `git push`'s `-u`/`--upstream` flag sets the tracking branch for your local branch, so that you can use `git pull` and `git push` without specifying the branch name.

+Review the page on our [git strategy](../background/dataops/3-git-strategy.md) if you need a refresher on why we keep hw0-upstream and hw0 branches separate.

+???
+Warning "Upstream?"

+    Even though the the `-u` flag in `git push -u origin hw0` stands for `upstream` (the full flag is `--set-upstream`), it is not the same concept of _upstream_ as when we refer to our `upstream` repo (The course `fl23` "template" repo) and its `hw*-upstream` branches.
+The branch linked with the `-u` flag should be more accurately referred to as the `remote tracking branch`.
+In a future exercise, we will explicitly add the `fl23` repo as a _remote_ to our local repo, and we will name it `upstream`.

 ## Test your assignment